kurtreload2/Strangeleaf/README.md

 Finally, through precise manipulation of the Eye's power, Strangeleaf managed to trap Zarathor in a temporal paradox, severing the entity's connection to the mortal plane and banishing him back to the Dark Dimension.
 With Zarathor defeated, the time loop ended, and Strangeleaf found himself back in the present.
 The followers of Zarathor were scattered and demoralized, but the Cloak of Levitation remained lost in the temporal rift.

-Despite this loss, Strangeleaf had secured a decisive victory, and his actions had saved his comrades and the magical sanctums from further harm.
+Despite this loss, Strangeleaf had secured a decisive victory, and his actions had restored the timeline, preventing the deaths of Kaelen and their allies and the magical sanctums from further harm.
 This triumph marked a significant milestone in his journey, establishing him as a powerful and resourceful wizard.

 #### The Eye of Agamotto and New Purpose